sydneycally-inclane-2812/titanic-survival-analysis/README.md

 ## Future Direction

 Some things can definitely be improved, from removing irrelevant data to hyperparameter tuning for some models.
+One thing I try to do is use all the models built to make an ensemble, taking the output of the majority to get the most accurate results.

 ## Contributing